Sandridge Culvert Announcement

 • If you are located west of the construction site, your detour is west on Sandridge Road to Henley Road.

-This project is expected to be completed before the start of school in August.
+This project is expected to be completed on August 26 with the road opening back up to traffic August 10.
 Project progress is weather dependent.
 We apologize for any inconvenience this may cause you.

 Q: Will signal timing be adjusted due to the detour?